Residency & Reciprocity

 Application for Classification as a Resident Student at Indiana University for Fee-Paying Purposes.
 (PDF)

 - Read the residency/nonresidency rules. (effective July 1, 2011) (PDF)

 Reciprocity (Kentucky Students)

 State tuition reciprocity agreements are arrangements between two or more states where the citizens of a defined region in one state can enroll at identified institutions in another state (and vice versa) for a reduced tuition charge.
-The states of Indiana and Kentucky desire to provide postsecondary opportunities for the residents of designated counties in both states.
-Under this agreement, eligible students will be assessed tuition and fees at the enrolling institutions rate, unless otherwise stated in this agreement.
+The states of Indiana and Kentucky have entered a renewable agreement that allows student who are residents of specified Kentucky counties to attend IU Southeast and pay the in-state tuition rate.

-Students must still meet the basic 12-month residency rule as defined in Rule 1 of the "Rules Determining Resident and Nonresident Student Status for Indiana University Fee Purposes."
+To be eligible for the in-state tuition rate under the reciprocity agreement, Kentucky students must still meet the basic 12-month residency rule as defined in Rule 1 of the policy, which states:

-- A person entering the state from another state or country does not at that time acquire residence for the purpose of these Rules, but except as provided in Rule 2(c)1, such person must be a resident for 12 months in order to qualify as a resident student for fee purposes.
+- A person entering [one of the qualifying Kentucky counties] from another state or country does not at that time acquire residence for the purpose of these Rules, but except as provided in Rule 2(c)1, such person must be a resident for 12 months in order to qualify as a resident student for fee purposes.

-- Physical presence in Indiana for the predominant purpose of attending a college, university, or other institution of higher education, shall not be counted in determining the 12-month period of residence; nor shall absence from Indiana for such purpose deprive a person of resident student status.
+- Physical presence in [one of the qualifying Kentucky counties] for the predominant purpose of attending a college, university, or other institution of higher education, shall not be counted in determining the 12-month period of residence; nor shall absence from [one of the qualifying Kentucky counties] for such purpose deprive a person of resident student status."

 For maps and additional information check the information for Kentucky students page.